MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 Once the extension is installed, select the **Version Control > TFS/VSTS > Open from Remote Repository** menu item.

-Choose either Visual Studio Team Services or Team Foundation Server to get started and press **Connect**:
+Choose either Visual Studio Team Services or Team Foundation Server to get started and press **Continue**:

   ![Connect with a Server](media/tfvc-choose-server-type.png)